SmugTheKiler/why-javascript-and-not-java/README.md

 ## 4: Variety of packages
-If you use a browser and search something like, "How many python packages are there?", you will see its arround 350k.
-If you replace Python with JavaScript, its going to say
+If you use a browser and search something like, "How many python packages are there?", you will see it is around 350k.
+If you replace Python with JavaScript, it's going to say
-***1.3 Million***, meaning there are more interesting packages for users to use, and to explrore in their personal projects.
+***1.3 Million***, meaning there are more interesting packages for users to use, and to explore in their personal projects.

 ### Fun Fact: NPM is the biggest package registry in the World.

-My personal projects done with JavaScript:
+My personal projects that are done with JavaScript:

 *${Ella}*